How is the Wheeler Centre addressing risks associated with the Covid-19 coronavirus?

 If you cannot access the internet, you can call the Wheeler Centre reception for assistance between Monday and Friday, 9am–5pm.
 Phone (03) 9094 7800.

 Please note that phone bookings are undertaken via our website (using a credit card) in exactly the same manner as you might book at home, there is no benefit or advantage in calling to make a booking.
+As noted above, our physical premises are currently closed until further notice.

 How can I arrange a refund for a purchased ticket for a paid event?